 Sidenote: It's also important to note that PWAs aren't omnipotent.
 They don't have access to typical native app features like NFC, Bluetooth, app-to-app interaction, and more.
 Plus, they drain your device's battery faster.

-Now let's talk about what types of businesses PWA is most suitable for and consider the PWA core features, as well as successful cases of well-known companies.
+Now let's talk about what types of businesses PWA is most suitable for and consider the PWA native features, as well as the successful cases of well-known companies.

 In general, PWAs are perfect for large corporations with a diverse range of products and services, as well as medium-sized enterprises with a more compact portfolio of offerings.